dlau613/PHP-Calculator/README.md

 A warmup for using PHP and regex.

-Doesn't support parentheses (can't with regex), but will filter out Can't put + sign in fr	ont of numbers
+Doesn't support parentheses (can't with regex), but will filter out Can't put + sign in front of numbers
 Must put 0 in front of decimals (ie 0.4)

 invalid expressions and division by zero.